OthmaneAzzouzi/Optimized-Threadpool-ML-Image-Processing/README.md

-# Optimized Threadpool for ML Image Processing (One Core per Thread)
+# Optimized Threadpool for ML Image Processing (One Processor per Thread)

 This personal project presents an optimized ThreadPool implementation for image processing as a pre-processing step in machine learning applications.
 The ThreadPool-related functions have been developed using Pthread condition variables, ensuring efficient image processing with one processor per thread.